WA Maritime Museum

 ^ Concession applies to students and seniors

-† Up to two adults and three children
+† Two adults and two children, or one adult and three children

 ` Bookings are advised and can be made by calling 1300 134 081 or at reception.